 Transportation in Codorus State Park

-There are no driving restrictions for RVs or large vehicles in the park, but there are roads that are closed in the winter time from the end of October to mid-April.
-The roads that close are the ones leading to the campground and the one leading to the pool.
+There are no driving restrictions for RVs or large vehicles in the park, but some roads do close in the wintertime from the end of October to mid-April.
+The roads that close are the ones leading to the campground and the pool.

-Codorus state Park is very RV friendly, so there are plenty of parking areas for even the largest RVs.
+Codorus State Park is RV friendly, so there are plenty of parking areas for even the largest RVs.
 If the park is crowded though and general parking availability is hard to find, there is overflow parking that is open for your RV as well.
-Chances are that even if you’re only visiting for the day, you should have no problems with parking.
+The chances are that even if you’re only visiting for the day, you should have no problems with parking.